kks32/phd-thesis-template/README.md

 # Known Issues / Bugs

-*   Problem with Title page display on a5paper!
+*   Problem with Title page display on a5paper! - Work in progress

+*   Abstract, Acknowlegment and Dedication has extra spacing at the top: needs removal

 --------------------------------------------------------------------------------